Abdelrahmanrezk/Sentiment-Behind-Reviews/README.md

 The sentiment behind reviews is a Web application that help users get intuition about the product they intend to buy from online stores.

+**Each Notebook has its own explanation of functions in more details.**

 ## Project Structure

 - [Scraping Notebook ](https://github.com/Abdelrahmanrezk/Sentiment-Behind-Reviews/blob/master/Sentiment_behind_reviews/scraping_cleaning/Souq_scrapping_multithreading.ipynb)